8 WARDS, 1 DC: WORKING HAND IN HAND

 Proud parent of 2 sons.
 Meleik Delaney, youngest published author in the world and rap artist named MelOnMarz.
 Mehkhy Delaney youngest person to publish a Manga - - "Vampire Life" and current student at Cardozo Senior Highs School; a public school.

 Melodie V. Shuler, Esq. practiced law in Maryland, the District of Columbia and the United States District Court for the District of Columbia.
 She received a Juris Doctorate degree from Touro College Jacob D. Fuchsberg Law Center.
 She received a Bachelors of Arts in Criminology and Criminal Justice from the University of Maryland at College Park and a certificate in African-American Studies.
-She graduate from Anacostia Seniro Highs School at the age of 17.
+She graduated from Anacostia Seniro Highs School at the age of 17.

 She is an author.
 The book "Only the Strong Survive 'by the grace of God'" explains that there is light at the end of the tunnel, sunshine after rain, hope for the hopeless and a world for those whom life has not been very fair with,” says Agenyi Arome, “I saw through the eye of faith that to every man who believes he can make it, even when situations around him tells him all hope is lost he attains the greatest heights of achievement; because he dares to believe he can…” “It is an awakening, an inspiration, it is a message to all to - DARE TO DREAM.”